fbpx

 The only exception to this is when there is a generic email address that a number of different staff members use and monitor.
 For example, email addresses that begin with “customerservice@” or “sales@” will fall into this category.

-If the individual’s information comes under the GDPR’s definition of personal data, you do need to continue to act in accordance with all of the GDPR rules and regulations.
+If the individual’s information comes under the GDPR’s definition of personal data, you do need to continue to comply with GDPR and act in accordance with all its rules and regulations.

 Some of the different pieces of information in the B2B sphere that is not deemed personal information, and therefore do not relate to GDPR, include the number of people that currently work for the business, financial figures, or a postal address for the enterprise itself.